 UWaterloo strengthens its reputation as Canada's top technical university

 If there was any doubt, the last decade has firmly secured the University of Waterloo's reputation as Canada's top tech university.
 In the last 10 years, the university has opened two new top-of-the-line engineering buildings – Engineering 5 and Engineering 7 – including new capacity for robotics innovation.
-In the last year alone, Maclean's Magazine named UWaterloo the #1 school for computer science, engineering and mathematics and Quacquarelli Symonds (QS) – the world's most trusted global university rankings – placed the school in the world's top-40 for Engineering and Technology.
+In the last year, Maclean's Magazine named UWaterloo the #1 school for computer science and engineering and Quacquarelli Symonds (QS) – the world's most trusted global university rankings – placed the school in the world's top-40 for Engineering and Technology.

 Waterloo entrepreneurs are developing a reputation for building some of Canada's fastest-growing companies.
-Last year, 22% of the companies listed on the Deloitte Technology Fast 50 were operating in Waterloo, with Waterloo-founded companies taking the top two spots.
-In the 12 months between October 2019 and October 2020, three separate companies with significant Waterloo ties became unicorns (companies with $1 billion valuations.
-Faire, founded with HQs in Waterloo and Silicon Valley, has now raised $440 million on a $2.5 billion valuation.
-ApplyBoard, the epitome of a Waterloo tech success story, now has a $2 billion+ valuation.
-Arctic Wolf, a company with its HQ in the United States but primary tech office in Waterloo, raised $200 million on a $1.3 billion valuation last October.
+Over the last 24 months – in the middle of a pandemic – four separate companies with significant Waterloo ties became unicorns (companies with $1 billion valuations).
+Faire, founded with HQs in Waterloo and Silicon Valley, recently raised a $400 million Series G on a $12.4 billion valuation.
+ApplyBoard, the epitome of a Waterloo tech success story, now has a $4 billion+ valuation.
+Arctic Wolf, a company with its HQ in the United States but primary tech office in Waterloo, raised a $150 million Series F on a $4.3 billion valuation last July.
+This February, eSentire became Waterloo's fourth unicorn with a $325 million financing deal on a $1.1 billion valuation.
 Who's next?
 There are plenty of candidates in Canada's most dynamic tech ecosystem.

 Velocity drives entrepreneurship in Waterloo

 In 2010, Velocity – the University of Waterloo’s leading entrepreneurial program – moved into a 37,000 square foot space in the Lang Tannery in Downtown Kitchener.
-Known as the Velocity Garage, this incubator has helped launch more than 300 companies, including several high-growth firms like ApplyBoard, Vidyard and Avidbots.
-Velocity has spear-headed the entrepreneurial spirit of our community, and a 2019 Deloitte report found that Velocity's companies have raised more than $1 billion in funding and created more than 4,000 jobs.
+Known as the Velocity Garage, this incubator has helped launch more than 300 companies, including several high-growth firms like ApplyBoard, Vidyard, Faire and Avidbots.
+A 2021 report revealed that Velocity alumni and residents have collectively raised more than $2.4 billion USD since the incubator's creation.
 In 2020, the University of Waterloo announced plans to build a new "Innovation Arena" that will house the Velocity incubator in a much larger space.

 The re-emergence of a Waterloo icon